 In most cases, the first step in brain tumor treatment is for the neurosurgeon to remove as much of the tumor as is safe without affecting normal brain function.

-Surgery alone or combined with radiation therapy may cure many tumors, including some low-grade astrocytomas, ependymomas, craniopharyngiomas, gangliogliomas, and meningiomas.
+Surgery alone or combined with radiation therapy may control or cure many tumors, including some low-grade astrocytomas, ependymomas, craniopharyngiomas, gangliogliomas, and meningiomas.

 Tumors that tend to spread widely into nearby brain tissue such as anaplastic astrocytomas or glioblastomas cannot be cured by surgery.
 But surgery can reduce the amount of tumor that needs to be treated by radiation or chemotherapy, which might help these treatments work better.
 This could help prolong the person’s life even if all of the tumor can’t be removed.

 Surgery may also help relieve some of the symptoms caused by brain tumors, particularly those caused by a buildup of pressure within the skull.
 These can include headaches, nausea, vomiting, and blurred vision.
-Surgery may also be used to help control seizures.
+Surgery may also make seizures easier to control with medicines.

-Surgery may not be a good option in some cases, such as if the tumor is deep within the brain, if it is in a part of the brain that can’t be removed, such as the brain stem, or if a person is unable to tolerate a major operation for other health reasons.
+Surgery may not be a good option in some cases, such as if the tumor is deep within the brain, if it is in a part of the brain that can’t be removed, such as the brain stem, or if a person can’t have a major operation for other health reasons.

 Surgery is not very effective against some types of brain tumors, such as lymphomas, although it may be used to get a biopsy for diagnosis.

-Part of the head may need to be shaved before surgery.
-The neurosurgeon first makes an incision in the scalp, and the skin is folded back.
+Part of the head might need to be shaved before surgery.
+The neurosurgeon first makes an incision in the scalp over the skull near the tumor, and the skin is folded back.
 A special type of drill is used to remove the piece of the skull over the tumor.

 The opening is typically large enough for the surgeon to insert several instruments and view the parts of the brain needed to operate safely.
 The surgeon may need to make an incision into the brain itself to reach the tumor.
-The surgeon may use MRI, CT, or ultrasound images taken before the surgery to help locate the tumor and its edges.
+The surgeon may use MRI or CT scans taken before the surgery (or may use ultrasound once the skull has been opened) to help locate the tumor and its edges.

 Many devices can help the surgeon see the tumor and surrounding brain tissue.
 The surgeon often operates while looking at the brain through a special microscope.
-As mentioned above, MRI, CT, or ultrasound can be done before surgery to map the area of tumors buried deep in the brain.
-In some cases, the surgeon may use intraoperative imaging, in which MRI (or other) images are taken at different times during the operation to show the location of any remaining tumor.
+As mentioned above, MRI or CT scans can be done before surgery (or ultrasound can be used once the skull has been opened) to map the area of tumors deep in the brain.
+In some cases, the surgeon uses intraoperative imaging, in which MRI (or other) images are taken at different times during the operation to show the location of any remaining tumor.
 This may allow some brain tumors to be resected more safely and extensively.

-In most cases the removed piece of bone is put back in place and fastened to the skull with metal screws and plates, wires, or special stitches.
-You may have a drain coming out of the incision that allows excess cerebrospinal fluid (CSF) to leave the skull.
+Once the tumor is removed, the piece of the skull bone is put back in place and fastened with metal screws and plates, wires, or special stitches.
+(Usually any metal pieces are made from titanium, which allows a person to get follow-up MRIs.)
+You may have small tube (called a drain) coming out of the incision that allows excess cerebrospinal fluid (CSF) to leave the skull.
 Other drains may be in place to allow blood that builds up after surgery to drain from under the scalp.
 The drains are usually removed after a few days.
-Recovery time in the hospital is usually 4 to 6 days, although this could vary according to the size and location of the tumor and the patient's general health.
+An imaging test such as an MRI or CT scan is typically done 1 to 3 days after the operation to confirm how much of the tumor has been removed.
+Recovery time in the hospital is usually 4 to 6 days, although this depends on the size and location of the tumor, the patient’s general health, and whether other treatments are given.
 Healing around the surgery site usually takes several weeks.

 Surgery to place a shunt or ventricular access catheter